With over 30 years of experience as a carpenter, I'm an expert at building roofs and housing fixtures.

 What You Need to Know to Build Your Own Porch Roof

-- Know the pieces of a porch and gable roof.
+- The pieces of a porch and gable roof.

 - How we use run and rise to find the angle of a potential roof.

 - How to make a simple, but effective, roofing square.